ZipCPU/wb2axip/README.md

   *This core has been formally verified.*

-- [AXISAFETY](rtl/axisafety.v) is a bus fault isolator AXI translator, designed to support a connection to a trusted AXI master, and an untrusted AXI slave.
-Should the slave attempt to return an illegal response, or perhaps a response beyond the internal timeouts within the core, then the untrusted slave will be "disconnected" from the bus, and a bus error will be return for both the errant transaction and any following.
+- [AXILSAFETY](rtl/axilsafety.v) is a bus fault isolator AXI-lite translator, sometimes called a firewall, designed to support a connection to a trusted AXI-lite master, and an untrusted AXI-lite slave.
+Should the slave attempt to return an illegal response, or perhaps a response beyond the user parameterized timeouts, then the untrusted slave will be "disconnected" from the bus, and a bus error will be returned for both the errant transaction and any following.

+  [AXILSAFETY](rtl/axisafety.v) also has a mode where, once a fault has been detected, the slave is reset and allowed to return to the bus infrastructure until its next fault.

+  *This core has been formally verified.*

+- [AXISAFETY](rtl/axisafety.v) is a bus fault isolator/firewall very similar
+  to the [AXILSAFETY](rtl/axilsafety.v) bus fault isolator above with many of the same options.

   *This core has been formally verified.*